gauravcybersec/gdm/README.md

 # GDM - Google Drive Manager
 This application provides the ability to navigate Google Drive folders or files for a given Google Account.
 It has a very basic UI which is capable of showing Google Drive Directory Structure.
 Unlike Google Drive Web application, this application shows the entire directory structure on a single page.
+GDM application also provides functionality to transfer ownership of folders and files.

 ###### Limitations : The UI is built to handle at most 10 drilled-down directories and the presentation will not be friendly if Google Drive has deeper directory structure.